 Paul Gray - Harwood Andrews

 Paul brings experiences as in-house counsel, private legal advisor and business owner to his role as a Principal Lawyer with Harwood Andrews.
 He has previously managed the legal function for Telstra’s marketing and media portfolio, enterprise and government sales and legal technology transformation.
 Before that, he managed a heady mix of operational and strategic matters as the inaugural manager of a start-up sports engineering business with operations across Asia, Europe and North America.
 Aligning with his philosophy that good professional advice can be transformative to business, being involved with the Geelong Business Excellence Awards provides an opportunity to celebrate the talent and hard work that enable businesses to grow from good to great.

-Peter is the Commercial Manager at Scaada Group.
+Peter is the Financial Controller at Geelong Galvanizing.
 With a background including roles in sports coaching and administration, policing, allied health, publishing, hospitality, tourism, management consulting, and environmental and project management, along with not-for-profit board positions in youth welfare, education, drug and alcohol, the arts, tourism and public health, Peter’s diverse management experience allows him to assess businesses from a unique perspective.
 He has worked as an entrepreneurial sole operator, the proprietor of small enterprises, the manager of a family business, and in operational management roles both in medium sized enterprises and large multinational companies.
 Peter’s areas of particular interest are management, finance and economics.

 Sarah Thomas - Co-Founder/Director SJ Personnel